starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/03-dev-network.md

 starcoin% dev get-coin -v 100STC
 ```

-Compared with obtaining STC directly from the CLI, it is more convenient to operate on the console.
+Compared with getting STC directly in the command line, it is more convenient to operate on the Starcoin console.